dmnd-pool/dmnd-client/README.md

 To mine with DMND pool you must first obtain DMND token.
 Please complete the registration form at https://onboarding.dmnd.work and await our confirmation email before proceeding.

-### 2.1 Connection Flow

-Bitcoin Core → Template Provider → SV2 Client → DMND Pool

-(The token is used during authentication between the client and the pool)

 # 3. Enable Job Declaration Support
 -------------------------